TristanTheLamb/moby-git/README.md

 # GitKraken Clone Example Repo
 ## Featuring Moby Dick
-Example of succesful Git Push
+Example of succesful Git Push- Round 2 using CLI
 ### Hi there and thanks for exploring Git and GitKraken 👋

 **How to use this repository:**